 If you’re already a musician, you might have found it hard to take your passion on a journey with you.
 If you aren’t a musician yet, you might have thought it’d be too difficult to carry an instrument and practice on the road.
 It can be, indeed, but it mainly depends on what kind of an instrument you want to play.
-Of course it’s impossible to backpack around with a piano attached to your bag, but luckily there are a number of instruments out there that are portable enough for roaming souls.
+Of course, it’s impossible to backpack around with a piano attached to your bag, but luckily there are many small musical instruments out there that are portable enough for roaming souls.

-Small when it’s about the size, but huge when it’s about the charm, the ukulele is a perfect instrument for vagabonds.
+Small when it’s about the size, but huge when it’s about the charm, the Ukulele is a perfect instrument for vagabonds.
 It’s light, handy and fits in a small backpack.
 Because of its Hawaiian origins, the ukulele brings to mind sunny beaches, colorful flowers and fresh breeze of the Pacific island.
-Despite of its innocent look, the instrument can be quite impressing.
+Despite its innocent look, the instrument can be quite impressing.
 To get what we mean by impressing, check out this video of Hawaiian virtuoso Taimane playing Bach’s Tocatta; then, to see the contrast, take a look at this delicate song by James Hill.

 The guitar isn’t exactly a small instrument, but it’s still relatively portable.
-It’s one of the most popular instruments, so wherever you go, you’ll find some fellow guitarists to jam with, exchange tips and discuss techniques.
-Guitar producers understood it and right now there are a few special models available on the market.
+It’s one of the most popular music instruments, so wherever you go, you’ll find some fellow guitarists to jam with, exchange tips and discuss techniques.
+Guitar producers understood it, and right now there are a few unique models available on the market.
 If standard-sized guitars are too big for your luggage, you may consider getting one of those designed particularly for travelers.
 Here you can see one of them, the Martin Backpacker.

 Because it’s small and affordable, the recorder is often used at music lessons in schools.
-Many people have played it at least once in their lifetime, but few actually learnt how to use it properly, so despite of being somewhat known, the recorder is a quirky thing.
+Many people have played it at least once in their lifetime, but few actually learned how to use it properly, so despite being somewhat known, the recorder is a quirky thing.
 Forget the simple songs you have associated this instrument with and listen to this.
 Surprising, isn’t it?
 Moreover, the recorder is cheap is and very easy to carry around.

 Sophisticated and difficult to play, the violin is an instrument for patient musicians who are ready to commit many hours to learning.
 It also requires a lot of care in maintenance.
 Nevertheless, the violin is pure magic.
-This somewhat elegant instrument is usually associated with fancy venues and theatres, but it sounds equally amazing on the streets, just like in this case.
-Once you learn how to play it and take care of it, the violin can turn out to be a perfect instrument for travelling.
+This somewhat elegant instrument is usually associated with fancy venues and theaters, but it sounds equally amazing on the streets, just like in this case.
+Once you learn how to play it and take care of it, the violin can turn out to be a perfect instrument for traveling.

 One of the most elegant of woodwind instruments, the clarinet can often be heard in classical music.
 It was popular during the jazz age and is still being used to play this genre as well.
 It sounds amazing in venues, bars and on the streets, like in this video for instance.
 As you can see, the performance takes place in New Orleans – that’s where jazz musicians for the first time started using the instrument.
 Interested in the clarinet?
 Check out one more video where a musician explains how to make it by yourself out of a… carrot.

 The ocarina is so tiny and light you can easily fit it in your pocket or even wear it as an extravagant necklace.
-It’s not hard to play (at least on a basic level), so it’s a perfect instrument for impatient aspiring musicians who want to learn as soon as possible.
+It’s not hard to play (at least on a basic level), so it’s a perfect instrument for inpatient aspiring musicians who want to learn as soon as possible.
 The sound of ocarina is quite mystical, so it goes extremely well with atmospheric folk songs.
 Here you can see an elf (sic!) playing a song from the famous Hobbit movie.
 The ocarina perfectly suits elves, woods and mysterious melodies, doesn’t it?

 The best thing about the djembe is its ability to bring people together.
 As soon as you start playing, wherever it’ll be, there’s going to be some folks joining you, either to watch, dance, listen or play along.
-The Bambara people from Mali say the djembe’s name comes from a saying that translates to “everyone gather together in peace”.
+The Bambara people from Mali say the djembe’s name comes from a saying that translates to “everyone gathers together in peace.”
 Just look at this lovely street performance.
 Wouldn’t it be great to be a part of this team?
 Another good thing about the djembe – you can play a bit even if you don’t know what exactly you’re doing, just grab the thing and hit away as you please.
 As long as have a bit of an ear, it shouldn’t be a complete disaster.
 Size and weight can be a problem though, some of the drums are quite big and heavy, but you can look for smaller ones.

 14. Jew’s Harp